OracleLinuxWorld/vagrantKafka/README.md

 Vagrant to setup Kafka on Oracle Linux

-# Ansible in guest VM:
+# Ansible in guest VM

 Because this Vagrant system is developed to work on both Windows and Mac we will need Ansible to be available in the guest VM (Vagrant method: ansible_local).